 See your InfoCase for specific operating guides for audio and video components.

-DVD HOME THEATER SYSTEM
+BLU-RAYTM/DVD HOME THEATER SYSTEM

-The Blu Ray/DVD Home Theater System operates from 120-volt AC household current, so you must have either the shoreline connected, the generator running, or the inverter turned on (if equipped).
+The Blu-rayTM/DVD Home Theater System operates from 120-volt AC household current only, so you must have either the shoreline connected, the generator running, or the inverter turned on (if equipped).